quii/learn-go-with-tests/websockets.md

-# Websockets (WIP)
+# WebSockets (WIP)

-In this chapter we'll learn how to use websockets to improve our application.
+In this chapter we'll learn how to use WebSockets to improve our application.

 ## Project recap